From distance to meaning

 Dear Uwe, thank you very much for the interview!

-*The vernissage "Der Rat" with works that deepen these themes will take place on 11 June 2026 at 7 pm at undconsorten (Kurfürstendamm 194, 10707 Berlin).
+*The opening of “Der Rat”, featuring works that explore these themes in greater depth, will take place on 11 June 2026 at 7 pm at undconsorten (Kurfürstendamm 194, 10707 Berlin).

 Florian Kobler